Lord of the World: Inception

-According to his biographer Fr.
-Cyril Martindale, the idea of a novel about the Antichrist was first suggested to Fr.
-Benson by his friend and literary mentor Frederick Rolfe in December 1905.
-It was Rolfe who also introduced Mgr.
-Benson to the writings of the French Utopian Socialist Claude Henri de Rouvroy, comte de Saint-Simon.
+According to Benson's biographer, Cyril Martindale, the idea of a novel about the Antichrist was first suggested to him in December 1905 by his friend and literary mentor Frederick Rolfe, who also introduced him to the writings of Claude Henri de Rouvroy, comte de Saint-Simon, a French Utopian Socialist.

-According to Fr.
-Martindale, as Benson read Saint-Simon's writings, "A vision of a dechristianised civilisation, sprung from the wrecking of the old régime, arose before him and he listened to Mr. Rolfe's suggestion that he should write a book on Antichrist."
+According to Martindale, as Benson read Saint-Simon's writings, "A vision of a dechristianised civilisation, sprung from the wrecking of the old régime, arose before him and he listened to Mr. Rolfe's suggestion that he should write a book on Antichrist."

-Writing during the pontificate of Pope Pius X and prior to the First World War, Monsignor Benson accurately predicted interstate highways, weapons of mass destruction, the use of aircraft to drop bombs on both military and civilian targets, and passenger air travel in advanced Zeppelins called "Volors".
-Writing in 1916, Fr.
-Martindale compared Mgr.
-Benson's ideas for future technology with those of legendary French science fiction novelist Jules Verne.
+Writing during the pontificate of Pope Pius X and before the First World War, Benson accurately predicted interstate highways, weapons of mass destruction, the use of aircraft to drop bombs on both military and civilian targets, and passenger air travel in advanced Zeppelins called "Volors".
+Writing in 1916, Martindale compared Benson's ideas for future technology with those of the French science fiction novelist Jules Verne.

-However, Mgr.
-Benson also presumed the survival of European colonialism in Africa, the continued expansion of Imperial Japan, and that predominant travel would continue to be by railway.
-Like many other Catholics of the era in which he wrote, Monsignor Benson believed in Masonic conspiracy theories and shared the political and economic views of G. K. Chesterton and Hilaire Belloc.
+Like many other Catholics of the era in which he wrote, Benson believed in Masonic conspiracy theories and shared the political and economic views of G. K. Chesterton and Hilaire Belloc.